codeep/ngx-livesearch/dist-lib/README.md

 ## Options

-You can use this component for populate data from remote server or local array.
+You can use this component to populate data from remote server or local array.

-`searchUrl` - remote url for fetching data, searched text, limit and offset would be send automatically.
+`searchUrl` - remote url for fetching data, searched text, limit and offset will be sent automatically.

 `localSource` - an array of objects which plugin will use for populating data.